How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Light

-When you bring your living Christmas tree home, choose a good spot for it to live.
-These trees will tolerate full sun to partial shade, but when grown indoors, they do best with plenty of bright, indirect light.
+These trees will tolerate full sun to partial shade but when grown indoors they do best with plenty of bright, indirect light.

-If you can provide your tree with a few hours of direct morning sunlight, followed by bright, indirect light the rest of the day, it will be extremely happy.
+If you can provide a few hours of direct morning sunlight, followed by bright, indirect light the rest of the day, your tree will be extremely happy.

-Too much direct sun, on the other hand, can result in foliar bleaching – and your tree’s needles can take on a yellow hue.
+Too much direct sun can result in foliar bleaching – and the needles can take on a yellow hue.

-And to keep your plant from becoming crooked, give it a quarter turn every week, so that it gets sun from all angles.
+To prevent your plant from growing crooked, give it a quarter turn every week, so that it receives sun from all angles.

-If you don’t have a lot of bright light coming into your home, you may need a grow light to help your house pine get sufficient luminosity.
+If you don’t have a lot of bright light coming into your home, you may need a grow light.

 When kept in average indoor conditions, these plants will do just fine – they prefer a range of 60 to 72°F during the day, and a slightly cooler temperature at night.